-Hyperacusis is an abnormal sound sensitivity or decreased sound tolerance, with a heightened sense of volume and physical discomfort from everyday sounds that other people can comfortably tolerate.
+Hyperacusis is an abnormal sound sensitivity or decreased sound tolerance, with a heightened sense of volume and physical discomfort from many everyday sounds that other people can comfortably tolerate.

 Sounds that are typically difficult for people with hyperacusis to tolerate are loud/impact/sustained sounds, particularly if they are unexpected and in close proximity to the ears.
 High frequency (pitch) sounds tend to be tolerated less well.